'Fear the Walking Dead': June Was Right to Kill Virginia

-(This article contains major spoilers for the episode of “Fear the Walking Dead” that dropped on April 15 on AMC+)
+(This article contains major spoilers for the episode of “Fear the Walking Dead” that aired April 18 on AMC)

 Well, I don’t think that went quite the way anyone expected it to.